How does Barclays investing work?

-With Barclays, you have three product options available to choose from.
-Which one you go for depends on your investments in the current tax year and how long you plan to invest for.
+With Barclays, you have three product options to choose from.
+Which one you go for depends on your investments in the current tax year and how long you plan to invest.

 The products available with Barclays are:

 - Individual savings account (ISA).
 This account lets you invest without paying tax on your profits.

 - Self-invested personal pension (SIPP).
 This is a type of personal pension that gives you more control over your investments.

 - General investment account.
 A standard investment account with no tax benefits.